PIANOTEQ 8 - User Manual

 In the middle of the Audio Engineering section you will find:

-than can be turned on/off by a simple click.
-By reducing high amplitudes, the limiter is intended to avoid cracks that may appear when the amplitude is too high (in such a case, the clipping led to the right of the vu-meter shows up). - The sound
+• A volume VU meter, equipped with a limiter than can be turned on/off by a simple click.
+By reducing high amplitudes, the limiter is intended to avoid cracks that may appear when the amplitude is too high (in such a case, the clipping led to the right of the vu-meter shows up).

-.
-You can adjust it note by note via a double click on the slider. - The sound
+• The sound Volume.
+You can adjust it note by note via a double click on the slider.

 14.1.
 Pedals